-Some types of insurance are required (home owners, auto, etc) and some are optional (life, disability, etc).
-When you buy any kind of insurance, you are transferring some of the risk of loss to the insurance company in exchange for a monthly fee you pay them (called a premium).
+Some types of insurance are required (home owners, automobile, etc) and some are optional (life, disability, etc).
+When you buy any kind of insurance, you are transferring some of the risk of loss to the insurance company in exchange for a monthly fee you pay them, called a premium.
 You enter into a contract (policy) that details what coverage they’re providing, for how long, and how much you’ll pay for it.
 The insurance company then pools your premium along with others they are insuring, invests the money so it can grow and pay it out when you, or the other insureds, have a claim.

 Here are the most common types of insurance that most people consider buying:

 Health Insurance: You may have group health insurance through your employer, spouse’s employer, or purchased on the open market.
-It commonly includes coverage options for medical, dental, vision, prescription drugs and other health related items such as long term care and critical illnesses.
+It commonly includes coverage options for medical, dental, vision, prescription drugs and other health related items such as long-term care and critical illnesses.

-Disability Insurance: This type of policy replaces a portion of your income if you become unable to work due to a longer term illness or injury.
-It’s purchased to help pay your monthly expenses such as your mortgage payment, rent and other bills (not your medical bills).
+Disability Insurance: This type of policy replaces a portion of your income if you become unable to work due to a longer-term illness or injury.
+It’s purchased to help pay your monthly expenses such as your mortgage payment, rent, and other bills (not your medical bills).

 Life Insurance: This policy pays a benefit at the end of the insured person’s life to a named beneficiary.
 It can be used to protect your spouse, family, business, and your future obligations in the event of your death.

 Homeowners Insurance: A home is a large investment and your mortgage lender will most likely require a homeowners insurance policy if you have financed your home, so that they are also protected.
 This policy provides protection from theft, damage from unforeseen events like fire or water and offers liability coverage if someone is injured on your property.
-There are many different options you may add on to the basic policy such as flood and earthquake coverage.
+There are many different options you may add on to the basic policy, such as flood and earthquake coverage.

 Renters Insurance: For those who rent an apartment or other type of home, this type of policy is available to cover the contents of your home in case they are lost or damaged by theft, water, fire or other disaster.
-The property owner will have coverage on the building / structure, but not on your belongings since it is a rental property.
+The property owner will have coverage on the building / structure, but not on your belongings, since it is a rental property.
 Some landlords will require you to have renters insurance and show proof before allowing you to sign a lease.